Showing posts with label Richard Benjamin. Show all posts

 being far too young, but this mother and son look more like husband and wife

 There aren’t many of Portnoy’s exploits I’d have the stomach to see rendered in widescreen color and enacted by Richard Benjamin, so the fact that Lehman resorts to so many modesty-concealing devices in a film almost entirely about sex may seem hypocritical, but it’s perfectly fine with me.
 What’s less easy to take is its depiction of women (seen from Portnoy’s gynophobic perspective, they’re either objects or grotesques), and its leaden humorlessness.
-Claims of anti-Semitism aside, the biggest crime committed to Roth’s novel is that Lehman, while maintaining much of the book's dialogue, somehow had the laughs surgically removed.
+Claims of anti-Semitism aside, the biggest crime committed against Roth’s novel is that Lehman, while maintaining much of the book's dialogue, somehow had the laughs surgically removed.
 Were not for Lee Grant’s amusing take on the Jewish mother stereotype, Portnoy’s Complaint would be an entirely laugh-free affair for me.

-Portnoy’s Complaint is not perfect by a longshot, but the minute Karen Black appears (at the 38-minute point) it morphs, right in front of my eyes, into a movie worth watching.
+Portnoy’s Complaint is not perfect by a long shot, but the minute Karen Black appears (at the 38-minute point), it morphs, right in front of my eyes, into a movie worth watching.
 All at once, Portnoy’s Complaint stops feeling like a broadly-played TV sitcom thanks to Black's ability to find the humanity in a character written as the punchline to a Playboy magazine dirty joke.
 Suddenly, in exploring Alex’s relationship with Mary Jane, the film feels at last like it has something to say about the crippling effect of selfish love (the infantilizing Jewish mother) and the dehumanizing side of the sexual revolution (the empty pursuit of physical pleasure as a substitute for emotional intimacy).
 Lehman’s Portnoy’s Complaint is not Philip Roth’s (you can tell from the lush, jarringly incongruous Michel Legrand score), but it’s Lehman’s sincere attempt to tell an Inability To Love Story.

-Unkind critics were quick to point out that after Goodbye, Columbus (1969) Richard Benjamin had made a career out of being a Philip Roth surrogate.
-Similarly, it was not lost on many that after garnering an Oscar-nomination for Five Easy Pieces (1970), Karen Black never met a trollop role she didn't like.
+Unkind critics were quick to point out that after Goodbye, Columbus (1969), Richard Benjamin had made a career out of being a Philip Roth surrogate.
+Similarly, it was not lost on many that after garnering an Oscar nomination for Five Easy Pieces (1970), Karen Black never met a trollop role she didn't like.

 PERFORMANCES